This content is sponsored by Rockland Trust Bank

 With Leone at the helm alongside his mother, the business continued to accelerate.
 In 2019, Alexandra’s Too opened just across the parking lot — once again on South Main — in the former Capitol Theatre.
 The $2 million historic renovation preserved the original hardwood floors, tin ceiling, and grand staircase.

-To fund it, the family turned to Rockland Trust.
+That belief showed up in action.
 “They supported us from the get-go and made expansion feel possible,” says Leone.
 “They saw the numbers, and they were ready to get behind our ambitions.”

 The Capitol Theatre project was as much about the neighborhood as it was about the business.
 “It’s been such a great neighborhood project.
 It’s such a special building,” says Leone.
 “And I’ve loved working with my mother on the expansion.
 I think there’s so much value in having two generational perspectives on how to move a business forward.
 We’re building on the family legacy together.”